hyperwatch/hyperwatch/docs/input.md

 A **parser** is a function that takes a message as a JavaScript string and return a log that conforms to the [specification](./log.md).

-If you're using a standard log format, do not hesitate to create a ticket in the Access Watch github project to request support for it.
+If you're using a standard log format, do not hesitate to create a ticket in the Hyper Watch github project to request support for it.

 ## Examples